 Back pain is considered chronic when it lasts for 12 weeks or longer.
 Roughly 20 percent of those with acute low back pain develop a chronic condition.
 Seeking orthopaedic care can help with relief of symptoms and improvement in the activities of daily living.

 Whether acute or chronic, back pain is a significant concern for a great number of the population.
 It can cause missed work, discomfort, disability and a loss of well-being.
 Proper diagnosis and care are essential for symptom relief and improvement in quality of life issues.

-It doesn’t help that there are many myths and misconceptions about back pain and problems.
-These misconceptions can keep you from receiving proper care.
+It doesn’t help that there are many back pain myths and misconceptions.
+These misconceptions can keep you from receiving proper care or preventing back pain.
 If you have back pain, it’s important to understand the facts.
 Here are some of the most common back pain myths.